 \subsection{Constructing examples}

-An isothermic cylinder with planar $u$-curves and the resulting Bonnet pair cylinders are determined by a real parameter $\Imc \tau$, with $0 < \Imc \tau < \Imc \tau_0$, for the $u$-curves and a reparametrization function $\w(v)$ with $|\w'(v)| \leq 1$ for the $v$-curves.
+An isothermic cylinder with planar $u$-curves and the resulting Bonnet pair cylinders are determined by a real parameter $\Imc \tau$, with $0 < \Imc \tau < \Imc \tau_0$, for the $u$-curves and a $\tau$-admissible reparametrization function $\w(v)$ for the $v$-curves.
 Here is a summary of the construction.

 \begin{enumerate} \item[1.]
 Theorem~\ref{thm:planarIsothermicCylinderFormulas} gives the isothermic cylinder $f(u,v)$.The choice of $0 < \Imc \tau < \Imc \tau_0$ determines critical $\omega > 0$.
 The explicit formulas only require numerical integration of the ODE for $\Phi(v)$. \item[2.]
 Theorem~\ref{thm:BPFromPlanarFormulas} gives the Bonnet pair cylinders $f^\pm(u,v)$.
-The explicit formulas only require numerical integration of the ODE for $\tilde B(v)$. \end{enumerate} For all $0 < \Imc \tau < \Imc \tau_0$ and $\w(v)$ these formulas produce cylinders.
+The explicit formulas only require numerical integration of the ODE for $\tilde B(v)$, see Appendix~\ref{sec:explicit-bonnet-formulas}. \end{enumerate} For all $0 < \Imc \tau < \Imc \tau_0$ and $\w(v)$ these formulas produce cylinders.
 To construct examples of compact Bonnet pairs from an isothermic torus with planar and spherical curvature lines we choose $\w(v)$ as follows.

 \begin{enumerate} \item[3.]
-Consider $\w(v)$ as in \eqref{eq:wOfVDoublyRhombic}, seen as a reduction of the $\w(v)$ in Proposition~\ref{prop:sphericalEllipticCurve} that characterize spherical $v$-curves.
+Consider $\w(v)$ as in \eqref{eq:wOfVDoublyRhombic}, seen as a reduction of the $\w(v)$ in Corollary~\ref{cor:cylinderEllipticCurves} that characterize spherical $v$-curves.
 Three real parameters $\delta\neq0, s_1, s_2$ remain to be determined. \item[4.]
 Fix one of the parameters, say $s_1$.
 Choose a target rational angle $\theta_0 \in \pi \Q$ for the fundamental piece, and then numerically solve for the other two parameters, say $\delta$ and $s_2$, so that the rationality condition \eqref{eq:rationality_integral} and the vanishing axial \Bpart{}-part condition \eqref{eq:B_part_integral} are satisfied.
-Note that both conditions are expressed as elliptic integrals, which can be desingularized through a change of variables to allow for stable numerics during root finding. \end{enumerate} We implemented the above procedure in \emph{Mathematica}~\cite{Mathematica} to construct examples with 3-fold and 4-fold rotational symmetry.
+Note that both conditions are expressed as elliptic integrals, which can be desingularized through a change of variables to allow for stable numerics during root finding. \end{enumerate}

+We implemented the above procedure in \emph{Mathematica}~\cite{Mathematica} to construct examples with 3-fold and 4-fold rotational symmetry.
 The following parameters lead to an example where the isothermic torus has a fundamental piece of angle $2\pi/3$.